anjanicoder/anjanicoder/README.md

 ### 💡 **About Me**

-I'm always on a quest to solve data-driven problems and enhance decision-making processes through data insights.
+Always on a quest to solve data-driven problems and enhance decision-making processes through data insights.
 My journey has involved working on diverse projects ranging from election data analysis to job market trends, all while leveraging Python, SQL, and cloud-based technologies.
 I believe in the power of teamwork and collaboration to bring innovative solutions to life.

 - 🔭 **Current Project:** Lok Sabha Election Data Analysis using Streamlit and MySQL
 - 🌱 **Learning Focus:** Enhancing my skills in Generative AI and advanced data visualization techniques